ExeClim/Isca/docs/source/remote_access.rst

       UseKeychain yes
       AddKeysToAgent Yes

+**Final Notes:**

+* Do not use this with VPN, use ithome aka hashbang as proxy.
+If the connection is interrupted you can still reconnect, assuming the jupyter process is still running.
+But make sure not to leave zombie jupyter processes with open ports on remote hosts!

-**One final note:** Remember the port numbers chosen are arbitary.
+* Remember the port numbers chosen are arbitary.
 If you choose the same number as someone else on your network, their files may open up on your computer and vice versa!

 Authors
 -------
-This documentation was written by Brett McKim, peer reviewed by Dennis Sergeev, and quality controlled by Ross Castle.
+This documentation was written by Brett McKim, peer reviewed by Denis Sergeev, and quality controlled by Ross Castle.